-Alumnae Panhellenics provide a wealth of programming for their member organizations as well as the community in general.
+Alumnae Panhellenics provide a wealth of programming for their member organizations and the community in general.
 Proper program planning and a well-balanced year-round program calendar are two important components of educational efforts.
 This section provides information on NPC-suggested programming.